bigcommerce/catalyst/docs/index.md

 ## Integrations

 Catalyst storefronts can use [Algolia](https://www.algolia.com/) for a global search across all products, categories, and more.
-For a basic integration, see the [Catalyst Algolia integration](https://github.com/gje4/catalyst-algolia?tab=readme-ov-file#integrating-algolia-searchbox-into-catalyst) guide.
+For a basic integration, see the [Catalyst Algolia integration](https://www.algolia.com/developers/code-exchange/bigcommerce-catalyst/) code exchange on the Algolia website.

 ## Future releases